mmontalbo/gir.core/docs/fuzzing.md

   ```

 If you are using [Nix](https://nixos.org), a development shell is provided that
-installs the .NET 9 SDK and the matching SharpFuzz CLI locally.
-Enter it from
+installs the .NET 9 SDK, the matching SharpFuzz CLI, and
+[AFL++](https://github.com/AFLplusplus/AFLplusplus) locally.
+Enter it from the
-the repository root by running:
+repository root by running:

 ```bash
 nix-shell